stared/jekyll-blog-pre-2022/_posts/2017/2017-07-23-dating-for-nerds.markdown

 ### Who's that for?

 This text is addressed to **heterosexual male nerds**.
-Ideally I would send it to my younger self[^alchemist] (say, 15-25yo - the sooner the better), so as to be spared a lot of unnecessary emotional pain, feelings of loneliness, rejection and isolation.
+Ideally, I would send it to my younger self[^alchemist] (say, 15-25yo - the sooner the better), so as to be spared a lot of unnecessary emotional pain, feelings of loneliness, rejection and isolation.
 But, well, I actually want to help people, so it is wiser to think about a wider (not-empty!) audience.

 A lot of this content might be useful for other groups (gender, sexual orientation, level of nerdiness).
 If you are not in the *"main target"*, yet find it useful - I am really interested in your feedback!
 Conversely, each person is different, so what was important for me may be irrelevant (or even harmful) for you[^consult].

 Dating is not easy for anyone.
 Most people struggle with it at some point, not only nerds.
 And it’s fine to be nervous.
-At the same time the bar is not so high - all you need is to get a bit of understanding of yourself, you body, other people and dating dynamics.
+At the same time, the bar is not so high - all you need is to get a bit of understanding of yourself, your body, other people and dating dynamics.
 By putting in some conscious effort you will get ahead of most men!

 A large portion of this information is on approaching people in general, or advancing any relationship - surprisingly many things I learnt from dating are crucial for my networking skills (which, as a semi-freelancer, I use a lot).
 Job interviews have similar dynamics - just instead of getting laid you want to land a job (you need to *interest them in you* rather than express your neediness).